Christian Okoye: Post-NFL career

 Okoye was an investor in the Golden Baseball League and owned Okoye Health and Fitness, a company that sells nutritional supplements.
 He appeared as a boxer on the FX Network's Celebrity Boxing special.
 He founded the California Sports Hall of Fame, of which he is president.
 He appeared on the CBS reality show Pirate Master and was voted off by his shipmates on the second episode for his slow speed in the Expedition, receiving no gold.
 He appeared on Pros vs Joes in its third season.

 The Christian Okoye Foundation sponsors the Ontario Mills 5K and 10K race, benefiting local after-school athletic programs in the Inland Empire.
 Okoye is part of the ownership team of the Kansas City Goats, an indoor football team that plays in The Arena League.

 Personal life

 As a child in Nigeria, Okoye became good friends with Olympian Innocent Egbunike.
 When Egbunike began attending Azusa Pacific, he recommended Okoye for his discus abilities to track and field coaches, who offered Okoye a scholarship.

-Okoye married his soulmate Lauren Brown in 1990, and divorced in 1991.

-Okoye's daughter is Tiana Okoye, best known for her acting roles in Panhandle and Twisted Metal.
+Okoye's daughter is Tiana Okoye, known for her acting roles in Panhandle and Twisted Metal.